Working with Authors

 Define an Audience and Reading Level

-Referring to your scoping document, clarify the ideal length for your chapter, the reading level, tone, and intended audience including the regional focus.
+Referring to your project summary, clarify the ideal length for each chapter, the reading level, tone, and intended audience including the regional focus.

 Define the reading level for the chapter – set a specific grade level (or equivalent reading level) and, if possible, provide an example text written at that level.
 Provide a link to some form of reading level checker and ask authors to check their text as they write.
 The WebFX Readability Test Tool is one example of an online reading level checker.
 This LEXILE Framework for Reading Map [pdf] provides examples of well-known books at each reading level.